lucs-226/skin-lesion-classification/README.md

-# Skin Lesion Classification (EfficientNet-B3)
+### Skin Lesion Classification (EfficientNet-B3)

 An end-to-end Deep Learning pipeline for multi-class skin cancer classification using the **HAM10000** dataset.
-This repository implements a robust training strategy focusing on reproducibility, data leakage prevention, and class imbalance handling.
+This repository implements a robust training strategy focusing on reproducibility, data leakage prevention, class imbalance handling, and **model explainability**.

 ### Project Objective
 The primary goal is to classify dermoscopic images into one of 7 diagnostic categories (e.g., Melanoma, Nevus, Basal Cell Carcinoma).
-Beyond high accuracy, the engineering objective was to build a **modular, production-ready codebase** capable of iterating quickly over different architectures and hyperparameters.
+Beyond high accuracy, the engineering objective was to build a **modular, production-ready codebase** capable of iterating quickly over different architectures and hyperparameters, bridging the gap between experimental notebooks and professional engineering.

-### Model Architecture: Why EfficientNet?
+## 🧠 Model Architecture: Why EfficientNet?
 We selected **EfficientNet-B3** as the backbone for this task.

 * **Compound Scaling:** Unlike ResNets, which scale depth/width arbitrarily, EfficientNet uniformly scales depth, width, and resolution.
 This results in better feature extraction for the specific input size ($300 \times 300$).